MAaJIi/light-currency-converter/README.markdown

 License
 -------
-This code is licensed under the MIT
+This code is licensed under the MIT Li